TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 ## 6. Join the Community

-We have created a Slack community in the hopes that we will be able to meet our users, and get your feedback and help to improve the tool.
+We have created a Slack community in the hopes that we will be able to meet our users, and get your feedback to help improve the tool.
-We also hope that this will become a great place to ask questions, share your research, and meet other academics.
+We also hope that this will become a good place to ask questions, share your research, and meet others working in the same area.
 If you are conducting Psychology research, teaching Psychology, or are interested in using this tool for other purposes, we'd love to hear from you!
+If Slack isn't your speed, a contact email is also available at the bottom of this page.

 <div class="call-to-action-container">
     <a href="https://join.slack.com/t/themisinformationgame/shared_invite/zt-1oruoc0s2-OLscp581nAJ2hxpDYGnvJQ" class="call-to-action-button">